MICommunity/psi-jami/jami-mitab/README.md

 InteractionWriterFactory writerFactory = InteractionWriterFactory.getInstance();
 MIWriterOptionFactory optionFactory = MIWriterOptionFactory.getInstance();

-// By default, the writer will be a 2.7 PSI-MI TAB format writer and it will write the header
+// By default, the writer will be a 2.7 PSI-MI TAB format writer, spoke expanded, with header, when all the aliases, features and confidences are not pure mitab objects, complex type n-ary and interaction category mixed
 // The default options can be overridden using the MIWriterOptionFactory or by manually adding options listed in
 // MitabWriterOptions
 Map<String, Object> mitabWritingOptions = optionFactory.getDefaultMitabOptions(new File("mitabFileName'"));

 // This example is for 2.6 PSI-MI TAB format, spoke expanded, with header, when all the aliases, features and confidences are not pure mitab objects
 // For other type of InteractionCategory or ComplexType you can refer to the advance options